Homelessness - Support And Guidance

 (2) Duty to prevent homelessness

-The Act extends the period of being threatened with homelessness.
-This has been extended from 28 days to 56 days.
-The prevention duty will therefore start eight weeks before the anticipated date of actual homelessness, and will last for a period of 56 days.
+The prevention duty starts at eight weeks before the anticipated date of actual homelessness, and will last for a period of 56 days.
 However, it may be brought to an end earlier where we are satisfied that you have found suitable accommodation.
 We will consider if there is a reasonable chance that it can be occupied for at least six months.

 The prevention duty can also end if you deliberately and unreasonably refuse to cooperate with us, or become homeless.
 In these cases, you will proceed to the ‘relief’ stage.